williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation post /api/v1/users/*:id*/credentials/change_password %}

-Changes a user's password by validating the user's current password
+Changes a user&#8217;s password by validating the user&#8217;s current password

 This operation can only be performed on users in `STAGED`, `ACTIVE`, `PASSWORD_EXPIRED`, or `RECOVERY` status that have a valid [password credential](#password-object)